 STAR+PLUS and STAR Health Medicaid managed care organizations (MCOs) are required to extend a contract to the significant traditional providers (STPs) that provide services in the Community Living Assistance and Support Services (CLASS), Home and Community-based Services (HCS), Texas Home Living (TxHmL), and the Deaf Blind with Multiple Disabilities (DBMD) waiver programs.
 For the purposes of CFC, STPs are those active providers who had expenditures (paid claims) for services delivered in the waiver programs from September 1, 2013 through February 6, 2015.

 The MCOs listed below are in the process of extending contracts to all that have been identified as STPs.
-The MCOs contracts with STP providers must align with the Department of Aging and Disability Services (DADS) waiver contract areas.
-Therefore, STP providers contracted with an MCO will only be able to provide services in the counties that are reflected in their DADs contracts.
+The MCOs contracts with STP providers must align with the Health and Human Services (HHS) waiver contract areas.
+Therefore, STP providers contracted with an MCO will only be able to provide services in the counties that are reflected in their HHS contracts.
 If you are a waiver provider listed above and you have not been contacted by an MCO in your service area, use the numbers listed below to call the plans:

 If you are a provider that currently has a contract with one of the MCOs listed and you want to provide CFC services, call the plan to discuss whether you’ll need a contract amendment to deliver those services.